When you decide to purchase your first home, you may have visions of granite countertops and a luxury spa shower in mind.

 “Each buyer’s unique financial situation plays a significant role in which kind of home they purchase, especially in how much they can put down,” says Ray Rodriguez, regional mortgage sales manager at TD Bank.

+For many first-time homebuyers, getting all of the bells and whistles in that first home may not be feasible or practical.
+But a starter home can still be the perfect home for right now -- and get you on a solid path to your forever home.
 He adds that starter homes typically have a lower home price value, meaning your down payment will likely be lower than that of a forever home.

 Morgan Franklin, a Realtor at United Real Estate Lexington in Lexington, Ky., concurs.